Skip to main content

 Production Configuration

-For production agents, lock to a specific toolkit using the profile URL parameter:
+For production agents, lock to a specific toolkit by adding profile to the MCP URL:

 Reference Implementation